 Most important of all, we have produced a number of very beloved family companions.

 The last few years were busy for us.
 In 2010, we sold our cottage on Carfrae Island, Pointe au Baril, Ontario and purchased this property.
 The house was structurally sound but had been let go over the years.
-We have done a lot of work on the property, more remains to be done.
+We have done a lot of work on the property, more remains to be done inside the house.
 We have an insulated, small training building that is heated and air conditioned, acres of fields that are superb for tracking and a pool that is wonderful for exercising dogs (and humans) in the summer heat.
 Our permanent outdoor obedience training ring was completed in 2015 and is resistant to the Northumberland Hills winds.

 Visitors are welcome, but we need to schedule your visit (and give you directions).
 To keep up with our various activities throughout the year, be sure to regularly check our news and updates page.